The #1 Misconception About Tinnitus

 The vast majority of tinnitus programs don't fully understand tinnitus.
 They may recognize that brain rewiring needs to take place to recover from tinnitus, but don't know why tinnitus loudness occurs… they only understand half the problem.

-The fundamental driver of loud tinnitus is a migraine reaction in the brain.
-It’s critical that you understand this, so please read on!
+The fundamental driver of loud tinnitus is a brain reactivity and hypersensitivity.
+This means that it's related to an atypical migraine-like process.
+It's critical that you understand this, so please read on!
 This is what makes our program different and explains why 85-90% of patients improve in our program.

 Why Does Tinnitus Fluctuate?

 Have you ever wondered why tinnitus fluctuates?
-It’s because the brain goes through cycles of inflammation, commonly referred to as a “migraine reaction“.
+It's because the brain goes through cycles of excitation-inhibition imbalance, commonly referred to as a “migraine reaction“.
 This has nothing to do with headaches!

 Tinnitus and migraines are strongly linked.
 Both conditions are triggered by the same environmental factors such as stress, sleep disturbances, and dietary factors.
-They’re also both activated by brain inflammation.
+They’re also both activated by something called “neurogenic inflammation”.
 And most importantly, they both respond to a similar treatment approach.

 The migraine process causes increased sensitivity to sensory information.
 This increased sensitivity leads the brain to pay more attention to the tinnitus sound and causes it to perceive the tinnitus at a louder level.
-The greater the activation of migraine, the louder the tinnitus sound will be.
+The greater the activation of migraine process, the louder the tinnitus sound will be.

 Our clinical research is proving that atypical migraine drives tinnitus loudness.
 Further, our studies clinical studies show that when we treat the migraine reaction through various therapies, we can reduce tinnitus loudness.
 Finally, we understand the key to tinnitus rehabilitation and long-lasting recovery!